nguzman313/nguzman313.github.io/_posts/2020-09-18-An-Interactivist-Critique-of-Direct-Learning.md

 $$\tau = Z/V = \frac{\dot{O}}{O}$$

-It would seem that you could not detect $\tau$ without computing a ratio.
+It would seem that you could not detect \(\tau\) without computing a ratio.
 There is good evidence now for neurons in invertebrate lobula that are sensitive to something like tau, though indirectly via a balance of excitatory and inhibitory
 inputs: